 “As a lawyer, I am in the business of ‘what if,’” Faizakoff says.
 “I look at business terms and provisions and try to figure out how things can go wrong.
 I can’t prevent things from going wrong, but a good lawyer looks at what could go wrong and figures out ways to deal with them now in the agreement.”

 Every contract is unique, of course, but all good ones follow some basic practices in contract management.

-Confirm everything.
-Writing contracts isn’t rocket science, Tuttle says about contract writing best practices, but you do have to make sure everything you agreed upon and want covered is covered.
+Writing contracts isn’t rocket science, Tuttle says about contract management best practices, but you do have to make sure everything you agreed upon and want covered is covered in the contract approval process.
 “Contracts mean something,” he says, “so take them seriously.”